 In a bowl, take the besan (gram flour), ajwain, red chilli powder, garam masala powder, asafoetida, baking soda (optional) and salt.

 Now add around ½ cup of water and mix very well.

 The batter should not be very thick nor too thin.
-If the batter is too thick, then add more water.
+If it is too thick, then add more water.

 Add 1 to 2 teaspoons of hot oil when you keep the oil for deep frying in the batter.
 Mix well.
-Whisk briskly non-stop for 1 to 2 minutes to incorporate some air in the batter.
+Whisk briskly non-stop for 1 to 2 minutes to incorporate some air into the besan batter.

 On the chopping board, slice the bread into triangle or rectangle slices.

 Take around 2 to 3 tablespoons of the mashed potato mixture and spread it on the bread evenly.

 Cover this potato stuffed slice with another slice.
 You now have a triangular bread sandwich.
 Just slightly press the sandwich.

 Take the entire sandwich in your hand and dip it in the besan batter.

 Coat the stuffed bread sandwich evenly with the besan batter.
 Be gentle with the sandwich.
 Take care not to keep the stuffed bread sandwich a long time in the gram flour batter as the bread can break.